Tomographer/tomographer/README.md

   - `pip`, the Python package manager — you probably already have it (≥ 7.1)
   - a recent C++ compiler (g++ ≥ 4.8, Intel ICC ≥ 14, LLVM/Clang++ ≥ 3.3)
+  - *Optional: you can also install `tomographer` in a [conda](https://www.continuum.io/downloads) environment, which can automatically provide both above requirements*

 OR: you can compile from source, in which case you'll need: